ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Win conditions

-1. In the Qualifiers, players need to place in the top 16 seeded players in order to advance to the double-elimination stage.
+1. In the Qualifiers, players' seeding will be determined based on the weighted average of their scores on each map.
 2. In the Play-off 1, players need to win 4 maps to win a match (best of 7).
 3. In the Play-off 2 and Round of 32, players need to win 5 maps to win a match (best of 9).
 4. In the Roudd of 16 and Quarterfinals, players need to win 6 maps to win a match (best of 11).